Why Zillow Zestimates Are Flat Out WRONG

 How Are Zestimates Calculated?

 Zillow has a complex algorithm that uses cutting-edge statistical and machine-learning models to analyze home data and estimate its value based on the available information.
-Some of the factors the algorithm takes into consideration include:
+Some of the factors the Zillow algorithm takes into consideration include:

 • Home characteristics: square footage, location, number of bedrooms and bathrooms, etc.